Code-Institute-Submissions/mariodragun-Milestone-3-Code-Institute_SepResub/readme.md

 ### Functional testing:

-- That all of the links are open without any problems
+- That all of the links are open smoothly

 - That application is mobile responsive

 - That user can get logged in

-- That quiz can`t be run before user is logged in
+- That quiz can not be run before user is logged in

 - That user needs to create account